zvolchak/FAME-Z/README.md

 1. In one terminal window run './famez_server.py -v --nVectors 4'
 1. In a second and third terminal window run 'ivshmem-client -v -S /tmp/famez_socket'.
 You'll see them get added in the server log output.
 The server is always peer ID 0.
 1. In one of the clients, hit return, then type "help".
 Play with sending interrupts to the other client or the server.

+Building a QEMU image is beyond the scope of this project.
+The FAME project mentioned previously is a great place to accomplish that.

 ## TODO
 1. Write a simple kernel driver so a VM can receive IVSHMSG interrupts, test it with ivshmem-client.
 This would actually be a Gen-Z bridge device.